 You can see the Import from JSON button at the top of the block management page.
 Simply click on that and you will be prompted to upload the JSON file you exported earlier.

-Choose your file and click the Import button and WordPress will now import your new reusable block and save it in the database.
+Choose your file and click the Import button.
+WordPress will now import your new reusable block and save it in the database.

 Once that is done, you can use it on your new WordPress site like you would any other block.

 As you can see, this is just one of many great functions and operations that the WordPress Gutenberg block editor brings to the table.
-I hope this article was helpful and showed you how to easily export and import WordPress Gutenberg blocks to be used on any WordPress website.
+I hope this article was helpful and showed you how to easily export and import WordPress Gutenberg blocks.
+You can reuse blocks on any site.

 Have you already started creating your own Gutenberg reusable blocks?
 Are you starting to settle into the new editor?